If you know how to use the verb to be, you can get by in English with only a few more verbs. Without it, you really can’t speak English at all!

 (You can even use ‘be’ again as the main verb.
 Children often complain to their parents-- ‘he’s being mean!’)

 The past continuous tense works like the present continuous, except it uses past forms of be.
 (See examples under Past Tense.)
-It is most often used to talk about something that happened over a period of time, especially in contrast to another event that happened suddenly.
+It is most often used to talk about something that happened over a period of time.
+It's used especially in contrast to another event that happened suddenly.

 ‘To be’ is the only verb we don’t use with ‘do’ in questions and negatives.
 ‘Be’ can stand alone.
 It does combine with ‘have’-- see the Perfect Tenses section below.
 Use the base form (be) with modals like can, could, should, would, may, might, or will (below):